xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 page.

 These commands use the `xpack-develop` branch of this repo.

+### Re-enable multi-lib

+- comment out `XBB_APPLICATION_WITHOUT_MULTILIB` in `application.sh`
+- commit and push the repo

+#### Test multilib builds

+Multilib builds take too long to run tests on all platforms, run them only on the fast machines, like `xbbma` and `xbbli`.

+### Manually trigger the multilib build GitHub Actions

+To trigger the GitHub Actions builds, use the same xPack actions as before.

+## Durations & results

 The full builds take about 11 hours (about 3h30 without multi-libs) to complete: